lietho/ttsm-prototype/README.md

 - Accept and reject of workflows, instances and transitions are implicit.
 Should the user handle this?
 - Should every participant have her own view of the business process as well?
+- Should rule engine verify exchanged data before sending to other participants or after (and also the data of other participants)?

 ## Nice Stuff: